Teen Poetry Workshops

 Advanced, individualized study is available for students who want to continue writing poetry, through both our day-long and week-long intensive workshops.

-- Day-long workshops are offered each spring.
+- One-day workshops are offered each spring.
 Participation is free.
 All interested teens are encouraged to sign up.

 - Weeklong workshops are offered each summer.
 Participants are determined through an application process and an external judge; all interested high school students are encouraged to apply.
 Financial aid is available.